raleel/mythras-srd/0002_Characters.md

 ### Charisma (CHA)

-Charisma is a measure of presence and personality, andpersonality and is independent of physical appearance.
+Charisma is a measure of presence and personality and is independent of physical appearance.
 CHA affects a character's Experience Modifier .Modifier.
 If CHA ever falls to zero, the character can no longer socially interact with others, becoming so painfully shy or antisocial they are ignored or even driven away.

 ## Calculating Characteristics